Pepper Money Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-FAQs for the Pepper Money Conveyancing Panel from members of the public
+FAQs : The Pepper Money Solicitor Panel from members of the public

-My Solicitor is not listed on the Pepper Money Approved Panel.
-Can I still continue with my preferred solicitor even though they are excluded from the Pepper Money approved list?
+My Solicitor is not on the Pepper Money Conveyancing Panel.
+Can I still retain my family solicitor even though they are not on the Pepper Money list of approved lawyers?

 You will need to have a conveyancer complete the legal work required when you take out a Pepper Money mortgage to buy your property.
 They’ll carry out all the necessary legal checks on the property, make sure that you’re properly registered as the owner and ensure that all the necessary mortgage documentation is in place.
 You can instruct a conveyancing firm of your choice.
 However, if the firm selected is not a member of the Pepper Money conveyancing panel additional costs will be incurred as separate legal representation will be required by Pepper Money.
 Conveyancing panel applications can be submitted, so if your conveyancer has not previously applied for membership they can do so.